M-Media-Group/le-chat/README.md

-# Laravel Chat
+# Le Chat

-**Laravel Chat** adds rich, flexible chat functionality to your Laravel application with minimal setup and maximum customization.
+**Le Chat** adds rich, flexible chat functionality to your Laravel application with minimal setup and maximum customization.
 Whether you're building one-on-one messaging, group chatrooms, or bot integrations, this package gives you the tools to implement powerful conversations between any models in your app.

 ---